rizdaprasetya/MetaTrader5-Docker-Image/README.md

 ## Features

 - Run MetaTrader5 in an isolated environment.
+    - Optionally MetaTrader4 is also supported, but you have to put the file manually.
 - Remote access to MetaTrader5 interface via an integrated VNC client accessible through a web browser.
 - Built on the reliable and secure KasmVNC project.